jjhbw/silero-vad/js-fork/README.md

 node bench.js --audio lanie_speech.wav --runs 5
 ```

 The benchmark reports two timings per file: file-to-VAD results and file-to-stripped-audio.
-Use `--output-dir` to keep outputs or `--keep-files` to preserve files created in the default `bench-output-*` directory.
+Stripped-audio files are written to a temporary directory and removed after each run.

 ## Library usage